-Middlesbrough has a population of approximately 138,000, of which in excess of 55,000 are in the age groupings of 16-44.
+Middlesbrough has a population of approximately 141,000, of which in excess of 55,000 are in the age groupings of 16-44.
 However, it serves a much larger, regional population in terms of the provision of leisure facilities.
-It is a cultural centre with a Premiership Football Club, annual Mela and Christmas festivities programme, and attracts various other high profile cultural events throughout the year.
+It is a cultural centre with a Championship Football Club, annual Mela and Christmas festivities programme, and attracts various other high profile cultural events throughout the year.
 Considerable investment has and is being made in Middlesbrough Town Centre:

-- major investments in the retail and leisure offer Baker/Bedford Street, Holiday Inn Express and Middlesbrough Town Hall, - the expansion of the education sector Teesside University and Middlesbrough College, - the further development of the Boho zone and Middlehaven, and - the investment in arts and culture (Mima and the Tees Transporter Bridge Experience) have helped to create a growing confidence in Middlesbrough. - 2.2 Middlesbrough Town Centre Strategy outlined the ambition for the future of the Town Centre over the following ten years within the context of the wider Tees Valley City Region.
+- major investments in the retail and leisure offer Baker/Bedford Street, Holiday Inn Express and Middlesbrough Town Hall. - redevelopment of Captain Cook Shopping Centre to introduce leisure and evening entertainment, with the introduction of new food and beverage offers, proposals to offer an enhanced family-friendly offer, along with ancillary licensed premises.
+This will also include investment in the public realm, facades of the units, and the bus station. - The Council has been successful in significant government contribution via the Future High Street Fund (£14.1m) and the Towns Fund, all of which has the town centre as the priority area. - the expansion of the education sector Teesside University and Middlesbrough College. - Further development of the Boho Zone and Middlehaven which has seen the rapid expansion of the digital sector which will see an additional 60,000 sqft of premium office space targeted at the digital sector.
+The wider Boho/Middlehaven area will develop from a former industrial brownfield site to a thriving mixed use community consisting of over 500 high quality urban houses, further premium office developments that will bring new employment opportunities to the town, a new 1000+ space secondary school, an urban farm and leisure developments that are complimentary to the Town Centre.
+There will also be investment in the key heritage assets: Old Town Hall and Captain Cook Pub to bring them back in to a commercial use safeguarding their future for generations to come and allowing people to engage with the towns heritage, and - the investment in arts and culture (Mima and the Tees Transporter Bridge Experience) have helped to create a growing confidence in Middlesbrough. - 2.2 Middlesbrough Town Centre Strategy outlined the ambition for the future of the Town Centre over the following ten years within the context of the wider Tees Valley City Region.
 The strategy recognised the improvements that have been made to the town and the challenges that it faces.
 The aspiration is now for Middlesbrough to ensure that it continues to develop and expand to ensure there is a critical mass of economic, social, educational and cultural activity befitting of a successful 21st century urban centre.